-Drug information provided by: Micromedex
+Drug information provided by: Merative, Micromedex®

-It is very important that your doctor check the progress of you or your child at regular visits to make sure this medicine is working properly.
-Blood tests may be needed to check for unwanted effects.
+It is very important that your doctor check your or your child's progress at regular visits to make sure this medicine is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

 If your or your child's symptoms do not improve, or if they become worse, check with your doctor.
 Continue to take this medicine as directed.

-You or your child should not use astemizole (Hismanal®), cisapride (Propulsid®), pimozide (Orap®), quinidine (Cardioquin®), or terfenadine (Seldane®) while receiving this medicine because of the risk of unwanted side effects.
+You or your child should not use erythromycin (Ery-Tab®), pimozide (Orap®), or quinidine (Cardioquin®) while using this medicine because of the risk of unwanted side effects.

 Using this medicine for a long time or using it too much while you are pregnant (especially during the first trimester) can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
+Use an effective form of birth control during treatment with this medicine and for at least 1 week after the last dose.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 This medicine may rarely cause serious liver problems.
-Stop using this medicine and check with your doctor right away if you or your child are having more than one of these symptoms: abdominal or stomach pain or tenderness; clay-colored stools; dark urine; decreased appetite; fever; headache; itching; loss of appetite; nausea and vomiting; skin rash; swelling of the feet or lower legs; unusual tiredness or weakness; or yellow eyes or skin.
+Check with your doctor right away if you or your child have stomach pain or tenderness, clay-colored stools, dark urine, decreased appetite, fever, headache, itching, loss of appetite, nausea and vomiting, skin rash, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.

 Serious skin reactions can occur in certain people during treatment with this medicine.
-Check with your doctor right away if you or your child start having a skin rash, itching, or any other skin changes while you are using this medicine.
+Check with your doctor right away if you or your child start having a skin rash, itching, or any other skin changes while using this medicine.

 This medicine may cause some people to become dizzy, drowsy, or less alert than they are normally.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.